 χMCF is intended to define an industry standard for the exchange of connection data between different CAx tools along development process steps.
 Design principles for χMCF are required to keep the standard as lean as possible on one hand, but also enable use case dependent extensions.

-The clause explains the design principles and basic features of χMCF.
+The 4.2 explains the design principles and basic features of χMCF.

 Design principles